AaronKow/reddit-clone/README.md

     |     |
     |     └── index.js        ::> the starter of script
     |
     ├── index.html            ::> Project Html Backbone
     |
     ├── karma.conf.js         ::> Karma Configuration file
     |
     ├── package.json          ::> List of NPM Packages required for this project
     |
     └── webpack.config.js     ::> Webpack Configuration File
 ```

-### Roadmap
+## Roadmap

 - ~~create the mock page for Reddit list~~
 - ~~include build system: Webpack~~
 - ~~include a Javascript Library: underscore.js~~
 - ~~Maintain a list of topics and its upvotes/downvotes in-memory data structure (20 topics in a page)~~
 - ~~Allow the user to upvote or downvote a topic multiple times and sort the list~~
-- ~~Allow the user to submit topics, a “topic” is simply a string that does not exceed 255 characters.~~
+- ~~Allow the user to submit topics, a "topic" is simply a string that does not exceed 255 characters.~~
 - ~~Writing unit test~~
 - ~~update readme document~~
 - modularize css (using SCSS preprocessor)